urfdvw/react-lazy-dark-theme/README.md

 How lazy?
 - No CSS
 - Only one component
-- The only parameter is optional
+- All parameters are optional

 ## Install
 ```
 npm i react-lazy-dark-theme
 ```

-## How to use
+## Quick Start
 Prerequisite: a light themed page.

 Import and use the component anywhere in the page.